Easy Polish Kolache Cookies

 • Flour – Regular all-purpose flour works great to create that melt-in-your-mouth texture we’re striving for.
 Make sure to use our guide on how to measure flour properly.

-STEP 2.
-Assemble cookies.
+Roll out the Dough.
 Turn out dough onto a lightly floured surface and roll to about ½ cm thickness.
 Cut with a 2 ½ inch circle cookie cutter (or biscuit cutter) and place on a baking sheet lined with parchment paper.
-Spread about 1 Tablespoon of preserves into the center of each cookie.

 Tips and Tricks